doc-ai/tensorio/README.md

 ```

-This model is used in iOS as follows:
+Use the model on iOS:

 ```objc
 UIImage *image = [UIImage imageNamed:@"example-image"];